brianmcoates/meehan-md/src/pages/blog/2020-03-11-the-war-on-sickness.md

 * If you’re severely vitamin D deficient, vitamin D supplementation is 10 times more effective than the flu vaccine
 * Dr. John Cannell, founder of the Vitamin D Council, was one of the first to introduce the idea that vitamin D deficiency may actually be an underlying CAUSE of influenza.

-Dr. Cannell’s[hypothesis](https://articles.mercola.com/sites/articles/archive/2017/02/27/vitamin-d-better-than-flu-vaccine.aspx#_edn1)was initially published in the journal Epidemiology and Infection in 2006.
-It was subsequently followed up with another[study](https://virologyj.biomedcentral.com/articles/10.1186/1743-422X-5-29)published in the Virology Journal in 2008.
+Dr. Cannell’s [hypothesis](https://articles.mercola.com/sites/articles/archive/2017/02/27/vitamin-d-better-than-flu-vaccine.aspx#_edn1) was initially published in the journal Epidemiology and Infection in 2006.
+It was subsequently followed up with another [study](https://virologyj.biomedcentral.com/articles/10.1186/1743-422X-5-29) published in the Virology Journal in 2008.

-The following year, the largest nationally representative[study](https://jamanetwork.com/journals/jamainternalmedicine/fullarticle/414815)of its kind to date discovered that people with the lowest vitamin D levels indeed reported having significantly more colds or cases of the flu.
+The following year, the largest nationally representative [study](https://jamanetwork.com/journals/jamainternalmedicine/fullarticle/414815) of its kind to date discovered that people with the lowest vitamin D levels indeed reported having significantly more colds or cases of the flu.
 In conclusion, lead author Dr. Adit Ginde stated:

 "The findings of our study support an important role for vitamin D in prevention of common respiratory infections, such as colds and the flu.
 Individuals with common lung diseases, such as asthma or emphysema, may be particularly susceptible to respiratory infections from vitamin D deficiency."